lealre/properties-webcrawler/README.md

 Although this is a very useful approach, it won't always be possible to adapt all the websites to the same crawler structure.
 In cases like that, a specific solution will always be needed.

 ## How it works

+After receiving a specific website key identification, the script retrieves all the inputs from the Redis database in a JSON format.
+These inputs are responsible for the URL requests and capturing the HTML structure of the target site for extraction.
+It also receives a query specifying the location in Portugal from which to search for properties.

+The extraction process utilizes the BeautifulSoup package, and through a recursive function, it identifies additional pages for extraction if present.

+To establish connections with both Redis and MongoDB, the generic crawler inherits from an abstract class.

+After extracting all the raw data, it is stored directly in the MongoDB database for further processing and analysis.

 ### Project folder structure